 Frequently Asked Questions

-The best temperature to season cast iron skillets is 450 degrees Fahrenheit.
+The best cast iron seasoning temperature for cast iron skillets is 450 degrees Fahrenheit.
 Put the oiled skillet upside down on the middle rack in the preheated oven for 30 minutes.

-To preserve a nonstick surface on your cast iron skillet, it should be re-seasoned two to three times a year.
+To preserve a nonstick surface on your cast iron skillet, it should be re-seasoned twice a year.
 Using your cast iron skillet often and cleaning it correctly will help to keep your skillet in adequate condition.

-If cooking with high acidic foods or damage is caused by too much abrasion, you may find the need to reseason cast iron more frequently.
+If cooking with highly acidic foods or damage is caused by too much abrasion, you may need to reseason cast iron more frequently.

-- Heat the cast iron skillet over medium-high heat unitl the skillet is very hot.
+- Heat the cast iron skillet over medium-high heat until the skillet is very hot.

-- Rub the papertowel around for several minutes making sure that the oil is absorbed.
+- Rub the paper towel for several minutes, ensuring the oil is absorbed.

 - Allow the skillet to dry on the stovetop.

-- Let the cast iron skillet cool compeltely before storing.
+- Let the cast iron skillet cool entirely before storing.